danog/MadelineProtoDocs/docs/docs/LOGIN.md

 The new QR code login API can be used to render a QR code that can be scanned using the Telegram mobile apps in order to login.

-The API is designed to be easily used in parallel with another login mode (i.e. together with the manual modes described below), but it can also be used standalone.
+The API is designed to be easily used in parallel with another login mode (i.e. together with the manual modes described above), but it can also be used standalone.

 [See here for the full documentation of the QR code API &raquo;](https://docs.madelineproto.xyz/PHP/danog/MadelineProto/TL/Types/LoginQrCode.html).